Child Custody Laws, Resources, and FAQs

 State courts consider different factors, including (but are not limited to) the willingness to co-parent, the necessity to appoint a guardian or attorney for a child, as well as a list of statutory factors to determine child custody cases.

-In the map below, you can see a list of factors that each state considers when determining child custody.
+Mouse over the map below, and you can see a list of factors that each state considers when determining child custody.

 Answers to Top Divorce and Child Custody Questions